usnistgov/OSCAL/working/ISO-27002/readme.md

 ## Converting ISO 27002 into OSCAL

+As described below, conversion of ISO27002 controls into OSCAL occurs in two stages.

+For convenience, an XProc pipeline is offered that combines the two steps into a single call on an XProc processor such as XML Calabash.
+The source file should be an XML-well-formed ("tidied") copy of HTML extracted from the published EPUB version of the ISO specification.
+If you do not have this file, you cannot run this transformation.

+XML Calabash can be invoked inside oXygen XML Editor or Developer: create an XProc scenario with the necessary bindings.
+(The HTML file must be bound to the `source` port.)

+Alternatively, XML Calabash (a Java application) can be run from the command line or via Apache Maven or Gradle.
+See http://xmlcalabash.com.

+Or the two processes can be run separately, in sequence (that is, run the second XSLT over the results of the first one).

 ### Extraction

 Sections of ISO 27002 are systematic enough in their EPUB format for automated conversion via XSLT, with reasonable results, into OSCAL.